 I’m well on my way of kicking butt on my NetGalley/Edelweiss/non-blog tour “clean slate” goal.
 I’m trying to finish all books I received from these outlets in exchange for my honest review before 2021.
+(This post was originally published in 2020.)
 Recently, I devoured A Lady’s Guide to Mischief and Mayhem by Manda Collins, a book that I was expecting to like, but ended up LOVING!

 Note: This post contains affiliate links.
 When you click on and/or purchase from some links, I make a portion of the sale.
 This helps keep Bitch Bookshelf running.